 While talking about the winner on the one hand, mentioning the losers on the other, the battle of the Ardennes had started well and ended badly for Ferrari.
 After having conquered pole position with Gerhard Berger and second place with Jean Alesi in qualifying, for the team from Maranello the sentence of the race was merciless: both drivers were forced to retire.
 It was the first time in the season that neither driver reached the finish line.
 So, the worst result ever in eleven races held.
-And even on this occasion it was reliability that betrayed Jean and Gerhard, when the situation seemed under control.
-The Frenchman was in the lead and the Austrian seemed on his way to winning a few points.
+And even on this occasion it was reliability that betrayed Jean and Gerhard, when the situation seemed under control, though.
+The Frenchman was in the lead and the Austrian seemed on his way to getting a few points.
 But the bitterness was outweighed by the tension in the team.
-The announcement of the engagement of Michael Schumacher for 1996 created an awkward situation.
+The announcement of the hiring of Michael Schumacher for 1996 created an awkward situation.
 And Alesi, a boy with a heart of gold, but also a kind of matchstick that lights up at the slightest movement of air, can no longer hold himself together.
 So Jean, partly because he is deeply disappointed by a series of three consecutive retirements, fires off harsh accusations.
-First he talks about the race:
+First, he talks about the race:

 However - he was told - the Ferrari was competitive and had made a great start, two fabulous overtakes with Herbert...